-SpiritHorse Therapeutic Riding Center of Canton, Inc. has started up several programs: Disabilities, Children who are Victims of Abuse/Violence, Battered Women, and Youth After-Drug Rehab.
+SpiritHorse Therapeutic Riding Center of Canton, Inc. has started up several programs to work with all Disabilities and special needs, Children who are Victims of Abuse/Violence, Battered Women, and Youth After-Drug Rehab.
 Our mission is, "To Assist Each Child with Special Needs in Reaching Their Full Potential through Interaction with Horses".
 We also have as a mission: "A kind, rewarding home for older show horses and ponies, loving care, and proper burial on our ranch when they pass on."

 More than 750 centers in the United States provide recreational therapy, typically in group lessons.
 A much smaller number provide hippotherapy which is provided by occupational or physical therapists using the horse as a modality.
 A small number provide equine facilitated mental health, using the horse to foster relationship building and problem solving.